 - Mobile app: The NASA FCU app provides all of the features you’d expect, including mobile check deposit, online bill payment, transfer requests, and secure customer service messaging.

 Lake Michigan Credit Union (LMCU) is a large and growing credit union based in Grand Rapids, MI.
-Membership is open to individuals who live, work, worship, or attend school in the state of Michigan.
-As with other credit unions, you can also join if an immediate family member is a current member—or if you belong to certain organizations.
+Membership is open to individuals who live, work, worship, or attend school in Michigan's lower peninsula or anywhere in Florida.
+As with other credit unions, you can also join if an immediate family member is a current member.
 Additional highlights:

 - Easy membership: You’re eligible to join LMCU if you make a $5 or greater donation to the Amyotrophic Lateral Sclerosis (ALS) Association.
 The ALS Association is a nonprofit organization dedicated to fighting ALS, also known as Lou Gehrig’s Disease, with research, advocacy, and patient assistance.

 - Alerts and text banking: You don’t always have time to log in and review your accounts, but automatic alerts and text messages can help.
 Find out when withdrawals hit your account, when your account balance drops below a certain level, or if anyone tries to change your personal information without your approval.
 You can also send a quick text message and get a response with your current account balance—there’s no need to log in to an app or website to get that information.